flo1/bltn/README.md

-ril
+Better Late Than Never (bltn)
 ===

-Shell script to save and manage web pages and videos, for reading and watching later or when you are offline.
+Shell script to save web pages and videos, for reading or watching later, or when you are offline.

 Features
 ---